4.8 1700+ Google Reviews

 Unfortunately, vermiculite attic insulation is considered friable.
 Even though pure vermiculite contains no asbestos, the majority of vermiculite insulation produced in North America, comes from the Libby mines.
 And even though only a test can confirm the presence of asbestos, the EPA says you should assume vermiculite has asbestos content.

 InterNACHI is the largest and most respected home inspector association.
-They state that home inspectors are not required to inspect, or test for, any environmental hazards.
+They state that there is no required for home inspectors to inspect, or test for, any environmental hazards.
 This includes vermiculite and asbestos.
 That being said, many home inspectors do point out items that they suspect may be.
 ACM (asbestos containing material).
 However, there are millions of products that contain asbestos and home inspectors only perform a limited, visual inspection.

-Vermiculite can be hidden under blown in fiberglass, fiberglass batts, or other types of insulation.
-That makes it important to have a thorough inspector who knows when further investigation is warranted.
+Plus, contractors and homeowners often hide vermiculite under blown in fiberglass, fiberglass batts, or other types of insulation.
+That makes it important to have a thorough inspector who knows when to suggest further investigation.

 With vermiculite insulation, it is safe to assume the product as asbestos and treat it as such.
 In most cases though, you will need a test to confirm the presence of asbestos.